What is body dysmorphic disorder (BDD)?

 A person with body dysmorphic disorder is convinced that they are unattractive or defective in some way and that other people perceive them in this way, despite reassurances from others.

-One subtype of BDD is called muscle dysmorphia, more common in sport, which involves a preoccupation with muscularity.
+One subtype of BDD is called muscle dysmorphia (MD), more common in sport, which involves a preoccupation with muscularity.
 People with muscle dysmorphia often engage in bodybuilding fitness and are at risk for the abuse of steroids and supplements to bulk up.
+Muscle dysmorphia is related to symptoms of depression, perfectionism, and low self-esteem (1).

 It is unclear what causes body dysmorphic disorder.
 Like many mental health issues, it is thought to be caused by a combination of genetic and environmental factors.
 There are certain risk factors that may make it more likely for a person to develop BDD, such as experience of abuse or bullying, a tendency towards perfectionism or competition with others, low self-esteem and a fear of rejection.
 Puberty can also be a trigger time for BDD due to significant changes in body image coupled with the pressure to fit in socially.
 Societal pressures to be thin, beautiful or handsome conveyed through the media also significantly fuel negative body image.

-It is estimated that one in 100 people in the UK have BDD.
-It can affect anyone, of any gender and any age, (contrasting to eating disorders which predominantly affect females) but it usually develops in teenagers and young adults.
+It is estimated that BDD affects 4% of women and 1% of men (2).
+It can affect anyone, of any gender and any age, but it usually develops in teenagers and young adults.

 It is more common in people who have other mental health issues, such as depression or generalised anxiety disorder.
 Body dysmorphia can also exist alongside eating disorders such as anorexia nervosa and bulimia, however not all people with an eating disorder necessarily have body dysmorphia.